 USE OF COMPANY ASSETS

 We provide our Employees with assets and resources such as computers, phones, information systems and software, funds, facilities, intellectual property and other company property necessary for them to do their jobs.
-Employees are personally responsible for safeguarding and protecting the assets entrusted to them and for using the assets with care and only for legitimate business purposes.
+Employees are personally responsible to safeguard and protect the assets entrusted to them and to use the assets with care and only for legitimate business purposes only.
 Incidental personal use of such assets and resources by Employees is permitted provided such use is limited in duration, does not violate our Code, Company policies or the law.

 INTELLECTUAL PROPERTY AND CONFIDENTIAL INFORMATION